 Financial assets and financial liabilities are recognized on our balance sheet when we become a party to the contractual provisions of the instrument.
 Hedging and derivatives have never been used: we do not actively use currency derivatives to hedge planned future cash flows, nor do we make use of forward foreign exchange contracts.
-However, at year-end 2015 an embedded derivative existed under the terms of the Gilead contract (see note 8).
+However, at year-end 2015 and until 19 January 2016, an embedded derivative existed under the terms of the Gilead contract (see note 8).

 Research and development incentives receivables